srph/angularjs-structure-styleguide/README.md

 - ```F```lat structure as long as we can
 - ```T```ry to stay DRY (Don’t Repeat Yourself) or T-DRY

+## Unmaintained
+This style guide is no longer maintained.

 ## Table of Contents

 1. [Context](#1-context)